-There are challenges involved in traveling through airports always, for everyone.
+There are challenges involved in traveling through airports, always, for everyone.
 Add a visual impairment to the mix and you’ve got an excellent excuse to just stay at home.
-A travel companion could solve a lot of the problem, but there isn’t always one available.
+A travel companion could solve a lot of the problems, but there isn’t always one available.
 You can request assistance at the airport, but it may arrive holding a sign you cannot read and pushing a wheelchair you do not need.

+For a while now we’ve been thinking the best solution to navigating the inside of an airport would come in the form of an interior mapping system and a really, really smart digital assistant.
 As much as we love the incredible strides technology is helping us take, navigation systems and digital assistants have not yet proven to be precise enough for this task.
-While we were waiting patiently for that, we started hearing about this thing call Aira (pronounced I-ra), a technology that depends on humans for accuracy.
+While we were waiting patiently for that, we started hearing about something called Aira (pronounced I-ra), a technology that depends on humans for accuracy.

 How Aira Works

-The Agents are trained to guide you.
-They can see a 120 degree view through the camera of your phone, much more than you’re seeing.
+The agents are trained to guide you.
+They can see a 120-degree view through the camera of your phone, much more than you’re seeing.
 Aira customers are called “Explorers,” and that makes it sound a little like we’re playing a game, but why not, perhaps it will make airport travel fun again.

 How Much Aira Costs